spidervo1d/spider/README.md

 - my goal is to be a computer engineer specializing in cybersecurity

-- i use arch linux on hyprland with caelestia shell
+- i use void linux

 ## discord
 ![My Skills](https://skillicons.dev/icons?i=discord)